- 5 months, 2 weeks ago AngryWarrior

-Comment here in this SEO forum thread if you want and share this with your with anyone you think might have good use of this.3 months ago Studio 6AMParticipant
+Comment here in this SEO forum thread if you want and share this with your with anyone you think might have good use of this.5 months, 2 weeks ago Studio 6AMParticipant

 Thanks for the article.
 I’m wondering what types of things you folks use custom cron-jobs for.
 Sharing your code above is helpful.
 Perhaps a bit of dissecting the components for us budding developers would be helpful.

 Cheers from Canada!5 months, 2 weeks ago AngryWarrior